ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 Sets the rendering mode of the layer.
 Currently accepted values are: "Copy", "Blitter", "AlphaBlend", "Add", "AddBl", "Multiply", "MultiplyBl", "Subtract", "SubtractBl", "Diff", "DiffBl", "Screen", "ScreenBl", "AND", "OR", "XOR".

+### 'ToCollision'

+Marks object to be added to collision detection.

+Can have the attribute `shape`, which will specify an ID to a 1 bit bitmap containing the shape.